Access spectacular and usually inaccessible destinations all over the globe.

 SLRV use the latest SOLIDWORKS 3D CAD software to continually develop and evaluate vehicle design.
 This manufacturing specific software also allows the SLRV design team to develop customised solutions for specific customer requirements.
 A wide variety of steel and aluminium components are then CNC cut and folded for continual accuracy and quality.

-The torsional ‘twist’ of the Isuzu truck chassis in extreme conditions, requires the body to be mounted using a special spring suspension mounting system.
+The torsional ‘twist’ of the Isuzu truck chassis in extreme conditions, requires the body to be mounted using a 3 point torsion free chassis mounting system.
 This allows the body and truck chassis to twist independently – minimising transfer of these forces into the motorhome body.
 This also increases off-road performance by allowing the wheels to remain in contact with the ground.

 All wiring throughout the SLRV Adventurer is run in conduit for protection against wear and shorting.
 In fact, every electrical device has its own wiring, in conduit, the entire way back to the main circuit breaker.